 Comments on from the hearing were reviewed and design changes made.
 Currently, final design plans are being developed for bidding.

 Local, state and federal funds have been allocated to this project for construction.
 State and federal funds are currently programmed on the Transportation Improvement Program (TIP) for federal Fiscal Year 2013.
-The earliest this project could go into construction would be the fall of 2013.
-Final design and construction plans will be completed as soon as possible, so that construction may begin as soon as funding becomes available.
+The project is anticipated to be bid in the fall of 2013 and construction is anticipated to start in the spring of 2014.
+Final design and construction plans will be completed as soon as possible to meet this schedule.

 Cambridge Common is a National Historic Landmark.
 Its long and colorful history, connecting it with seventeenth century New England settlement, the Revolutionary War, and regional nineteenth and twentieth century events and trends, make it an important place and tourist attraction.